 Inside, the Palace retains much of the European character that one would expect from one erected during the 1930s and 1940s.
 There are marble globes, which were filled with exotic perfumes, and a water circulation system in them spread the pleasant aroma all around.
 An elevator took the royal family and their guests to the first floor and the terrace.
 At the rear is a marble fountain with intricate patterns matching the flooring of the piazza in which it is situated.
 Much of the palace was centrally air-conditioned, with ducts still visible on the walls.
 The lavish bathrooms had towel rods with heating elements.

-The various rooms of the Palace are adorned with frescoes by Italian painter Valli, whose depiction of even Indian devotional and local themes is flawless.
+The various rooms of the Palace are adorned with wall and ceiling frescoes by Polish artist and interior decorator Armande Herman Vallee Wolinski (Armande Vallee), whose depiction of even Indian devotional and local themes is flawless.
 Every room has its own unique character.
 The reception behind the portico is painted with floral and fauna subjects.
 The drawing room has concealed lighting in the ceiling and beautiful paintings from Lord Krishna’s life.
 The dining room has paintings of wildlife, while the bar has murals of drunk monkeys.
 The ballroom has Burma teak flooring, and the sitting room is done up in frescoes of dancing girls.
 The puja or prayer room has a series of wall and ceiling murals.

 The sprawling estate of Indrajit-Padmini Mahal had well laid out gardens, fountains, and mango and lime orchards.
 The Rajpipla State band would play near the main gate.

-Indrajit-Padmini Mahal is indeed an architectural marvel that houses many delightful features, and an enchanting heritage of princely India.
-It became the final symbol of the 600-year rule of the valiant Gohil Rajput dynasty over the principality of Rajpipla.
+Indrajit-Padmini Mahal is indeed an architectural marvel that houses many delightful features, and an enchanting heritage of Indian royalty.
+It became the final symbol of the 600-year rule of the valiant Gohil Rajput dynasty over the state of Rajpipla.